Leaves, time off and wage changes

 Note: all leaves are subject to Income Tax Act limits.
 Read Taking time off work and buying service for more information.

-- A leave with full pay doesn’t count as leave because both you and your employer are still contributing to the plan.
+A leave with full pay doesn’t count as a leave because both you and your employer are still contributing to the plan.

 - You must have been employed by your employer for at least three years